 This document only provides broad-level criteria for evaluating a new congestion control algorithm.
 The minimal requirement for RMCAT proposals is to produce or present results for the test scenarios described in [I-D.ietf-rmcat-eval-test] (Basic Test Cases).
-The results of the evaluation are not expected to be included within the internet-draft but should be cited in the document.
+Additionally, proponents may produce evaluation results for the wireless test scenarios [I-D.ietf-rmcat-wireless-tests].